-- The electric vehicle charging station (EVCS) Requirements in the statewide code for new multi-family buildings now meet or exceed the local amendments made to the previous statewide code with the substantive exceptions noted below. - The statewide code does not require fully-functional EVCS for new multi-family dwellings, hotels, and motels when fewer than 20 dwelling units, sleeping units, or guest rooms exist.
+- The electric vehicle charging station (EVCS) requirements in the statewide code for new multi-family buildings now meet or exceed the local amendments made to the previous statewide code with the substantive exceptions noted below. - The statewide code does not require fully-functional EVCS for new multi-family dwellings, hotels, and motels when fewer than 20 dwelling units, sleeping units, or guest rooms exist.
 The statewide code requires that 10 percent and 25 percent of the total number of parking spaces be "EV Capable" or "EV Ready" respectively.
-These spaces are equipped with the electrical conduit and other associated electrical infrastructure to support he future installation of electric vehicle charging devices.
-The ordinance would require that in addition to the statewide requirements as noted above, an additional 5 percent of the total number of parking spaces be equipped with fully-functional electric vehicle charging equipment.
+These spaces are equipped with the electrical conduit and other associated electrical infrastructure to support the future installation of electric vehicle charging devices.
+The ordinance would require that in addition of the statewide requirements as noted above, an additional 5 percent of the total number of parking spaces be equipped with fully-functional electric vehicle charging equipment.
 This would match the statewide code requirements for multi-family dwellings with 20 or more units and aligns with the Board's prior decision not to exempt smaller multi-family dwellings from the requirement to have fully-functional charging stations.
-This amendment would impose a stricter standard than that included in the statewide code, and the number of fully operational electric vehicle charging stations is consistent with the current policy previously adopted by the Board.

-- The electric vehicle charging station (EVCS) requirements in the statewide code for new non-residential buildings now meet or exceed the local amendments made to the previous statewide code with the substantive exceptions noted below. - The statewide code requires that building sites include spaces for both future "EV Capable" spaces that are equipped with the electrical conduit and other associated electrical infrastructure to support the future installation of electric vehicle charging devices and fully-functional EVCS, however the number of fully-functional EVCS spaces required by the statewide code is generally limited to 4-5 percent of the total number of parking spaces.
-The ordinance would amend the number of fully-functional EVCS spaces required to a minimum of 6 percent of the total number of parking spaces, which maintains requirements previously adopted by the Board.
-This amendment would impose a stricter standard than that included in the statewide code and the number of fully operational electric vehicle charging stations is consistent with the current policy previously adopted by the Board. - The statewide code does not require fully-functional EVCS where the total number of parking spaces provided is fewer than 26.
+This amendment would impose a stricter standard than that included in the statewide code, and the number of fully operational electric vehicle charging stations is consistent with the current policy previously adopted by the Board. - The statewide Code does not require fully-functional EVCS where the total number of parking spaces provided is fewer than 26.
 The ordinance would require a proportional number of fully-functional EVCS spaces where the number of parking spaces is 10 or more, which is the threshold previously adopted by the Board.
-This amendment would impose a stricter standard than that included in the statewide code, and the number of fully operational electric vehicle charging stations is consistent with the current policy previously adopted by the Board. - More restrictive construction waste reduction, disposal, and recycling standards consistent with those presently enforced in the County, including: Apply construction waste management requirements in the statewide code to certain projects for existing residential buildings, including: Projects that increase the total combined conditioned and unconditioned building area by 5,000 square feet or more.
+This amendment would impose a stricter standard than that included in the statewide code, and the number of fully operational electric vehicle charging stations is consistent with the current policy previously adopted by the Board. - More restrictive construction waste reduction, disposal and recycling standards consistent with those presently enforced in the County, including: Apply construction waste management requirements in the statewide code to certain projects for existing residential buildings, including: Projects that increase the total combined conditioned and unconditioned building area by 5,000 square feet or more.
 Projects that impact 5,000 square feet or more of the total combined conditioned and unconditioned building area.
 Demolition projects when a demolition permit is required, except demolition projects that are necessary to abate a public nuisance.
-Delete the exception from construction waste management requirements for projects solely based on their isolated location from diversion facilities.
-Require measuring and documentation of all generated debris to ensure that at least 65% is diverted from landfills.
+Delete the exception from the construction waste management requirements for documentation of all generated debris to ensure that at least 65% is diverted from landfills.
 These amendments are the same local amendments made to the previous statewide code.

-Modifications to the 2022 California Energy Code
+Modifications to the 2022 California Energy Code.

-• Require that all newly constructed residential, detached accessory dwelling unit, hotel, office, and retail type buildings that do not have vested rights before June 2, 2022 be all-electric buildings.
-An all-electric building is defined as a building that has no natural gas or propane plumbing within the building, and that uses electricity as the sole source of energy for its space heating, water heating, cooking appliances and clothes drying appliances.
+• Require that all newly constructed residential, detached accessory dwelling unit, hotel, office, and retail type buildings are constructed as all-electric buildings, meaning that the building has no natural gas or propane plumbing within the building, and that the building uses electricity as the sole sources of energy for its space heating, water heating, cooking appliances and clothes drying appliances.
 This amendment would impose a stricter standard than that included in the statewide code as the statewide code has no requirement for all-electric buildings.
 This amendment is consistent with the current policy previously adopted by the Board.